 Residue and Sulfate-Free Shampoo: Residue means a small amount of something that remains stuck in your dreadlocks even after washing it.
 It means that you can’t clean it off properly.
 So, you’re not able to remove all the impurities from your hair this way.
 Besides, A new layer of artificial “moisturizing” residue is being produced on your hair and your scalp whenever you try to wash your hair.

 But if you have dreads, this problem gets much worse as it’s hard to wash your hair and look like it’s clean again.
-That is the reason you need to have a loc-friendly product which can be suitable for your dreadlocks.
+That is the reason you need to have a loc-friendly product that can be suitable for your dreadlocks.
 So, you need to choose the right shampoo that can easily wash out dirt and unnecessary oils and rinse your hair off properly.

 There is another thing you should be careful about while trying to decide which shampoo you should buy.
 You should try to avoid any shampoo that contains Sodium Laureth Sulfate (SLES) and Sodium Lauryl Sulfate (SLS).
 These ingredients are pretty harsh cleansing agents.